 Beta-blockers have grown in influence since their properties were first discovered in 1958.
 They stand as staples in modern cardiovascular disease management.
 However, research into their receptor pathway has shown certain genetic factors can have a tremendous influence on beta-blocker pharmacodynamics.
 Mutations within the targeted receptors and associated regulatory proteins can change typical responses to beta-blocker therapy.
 Ultimately, a simple genetic test could reveal the difference between a 2-fold response and management altering resistance.

-Beta-blockers are so called because they antagonise the activation of beta-adrenergic receptors.
+Beta-blockers earned their name because they antagonise the activation of beta-adrenergic receptors.
 Beta-adrenergic receptors of the β1, β2, and β3 varieties are found throughout the body The main target is the blockade of β1-receptors found primarily in the heart, creating a negative chronotropic and inotropic effect.
 Specific beta-blockers are selected based on their selectivity for receptors, the relative degree of antagonism, and duration of action.
 However, polymorphisms within the receptor protein can also change the effect of beta-blockade and may need to take into account when selecting the appropriate therapy.

 β1-adrenergic receptors are G Protein Coupled receptors encoded by the ADRB1 gene.
 A single nucleotide polymorphism, called rs1801253, on the beta-blocker binding site can result in a receptor that binds more strongly with the drug.
 This complex responds more strongly than normal to blockade and is a more easily inactivated receptor and increases drug efficacy.
 Homozygous carriers of this ADRB1 mutation can have as much as a 2-fold increase in responsiveness to beta-blocker.
 This can be measured as a drop in blood pressure and increased left ventricular ejection fraction.